Transfer:

 Enjoy VHS-C Videos Today and Forever

-Fast forward and it has already been almost a decade since the last VHS player was manufactured.
-There are no more new VHS players to be had.
-One by one, used VHS players are disappearing and soon, there will not be any options for playing VHS-C tapes.
-Combined with newer videotape formats like DVCam and digital, VHS-C tape and corresponding equipment has not been used since the late 1990s.
+It has already been almost a decade since the last manufacturer produced a VHS player.
+There are no new VHS players to purchase.
+One by one, used VHS players are disappearing, and soon, there will not be any options for playing VHS-C tapes.
+Due to newer videotape formats like DVCam and digital, VHS-C tape and the corresponding equipment have been extinct since the late 1990s.

-People still have boxes of VHS-C tapes stored in their closets that have not been watched for decades.
-Once discovered, the tapes need to be converted to digital to view old memories again.
-Seeing birthdays, weddings and vacations again makes it worthwhile to convert to digital.
+People still have boxes of VHS-C tapes stored in their closets and have not watched them for decades.
+Viewing those old memories again required digital conversion.
+Seeing birthdays, weddings, and vacations again makes it worthwhile to convert to digital.

 Permanently Preserve You Memories

 Videotape relentlessly deteriorates over time.
-The mechanics of the video cassette, the magnetic tape itself, the adapter that is needed to play the tape, the camera itself, and the VHS player all wear out with use and through time.
+The mechanics of the video cassette, the magnetic tape itself, the adapter required to play the tape, the camera itself, and the VHS player all wear out with use and over time.

-None of these problems apply to digital files.
-While the digitized videos are susceptible to the maladies of computers, when properly backed up, digital files last forever.
+None of these problems applies to digital files.
+Digitized videos are susceptible to computer maladies.
+When properly backed up, digital files last forever.
 Digital files don’t wear out over time, need no adapters, and will play on your current as well as your future devices for the foreseeable future.

 Share Digital Video Worldwide

-One amazing benefit of digitized video is the ability to share them.
-Through cloud and internet technology, videos can be easily shared around the world.
-Rather than sending the tape or copies through the mail, videos can be shared anywhere in minutes with just a few keystrokes.
+One amazing benefit of digitized videos is the ability to share them.
+Cloud and internet technology enable simple video sharing around the world.
+Rather than sending tapes or copies through the mail, share videos anywhere in minutes with just a few keystrokes.
 The best part is that friends, families, and business associates can see them in minutes.

 Save Space With Digitized VHS-C Tapes

-While VHS-C (VHS-Compact) tapes are smaller than the predecessor, the space that they need still adds up.
-Shoe boxes & moving boxes full of tapes are repeatedly moved, stored, and labeled.
-Once digitized, video files are saved in existing hard-drives, cloud storage, or USB drives, automatically moving along with you.
+While VHS-C (VHS-Compact) tapes are smaller than their predecessors, the space they use still adds up.
+We have all stored, labeled, and moved the shoe boxes and moving boxes full of tapes multiple times.
+Save digitized video files on existing hard drives, cloud storage, or USB drives that automatically move when you move.

 Digitized Files Play on All Devices

-Devices can be set up to automatically synchronize with each other so that you can watch videos on all your devices throughout the day without taking any device with you.
+Through cloud technology, you can configure all of your devices to automatically synchronize with each other so that all of your files are automatically on every device that you use.
 Watch a video on your laptop in the morning, show it to a friend on your phone at lunchtime, and then show it to the family on the TV after work.

 Converted VHS-C files, like any other computer files, MUST be backed up to protect them from unexpected damage to the device.
-Phones can get lost, power surges can destroy TVs, and laptops do get dropped.
-Valuable information such as your investment in digital video must be protected or they are at risk of complete loss.
+People lose phones, power surges destroy TVs, and kids drop laptops.
+Valuable information, such as your investment in digital video, must be protected, or they are at risk of complete loss.

 Some customers with large projects use external hard drives to store their digital videos.
 It is simple, cheap insurance to make more copies for friends and family.
 An extra copy placed in a safe-deposit box never hurts.